syncfusion-content/javascript-docs/js/api/ejTimePicker.md

-Shows or hides the arrow popup button from the TimePicker textbox.
+shows or hides the drop down button in TimePicker.